 Calvert was also invited by McDonald’s to provide input on its Supplier Code of Conduct.
 Calvert also convinced McDonald’s to support reasonable increases in wages.

 We are licensed in the following states.
 If you are a legal resident of one of these states, please proceed.
 We are sorry if we are unable to offer you our services at this time.

-Securities: Arkansas, California, Connecticut, Florida, Illinois, Indiana, Kansas, Kentucky, Missouri, New York, North Carolina, Ohio, Oregon, Texas, Washington and Wisconsin
+Securities: California, Connecticut, Florida, Illinois, Indiana, Kansas, Kentucky, Missouri, New York, North Carolina, Ohio, Texas, Virginia, Washington

 You are welcome to view this site.
 If we are not currently registered in your state, contact us and we will work to do so in order to work with you.

 Chris Flores, Steve Fortin and Bill Koontz are registered representatives of Lincoln Financial Advisors Corp.

 Unless otherwise identified, Associates on this website are registered representatives of Lincoln Financial Advisors Corp.
 Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer and a registered investment advisor.
 Member SIPC.
 Insurance offered through Lincoln affiliates and other fine companies and state variations thereof.
 Lincoln Financial Group is the marketing name for Lincoln National Corporation and its affiliates.
 Firm disclosure information available at www.LFG.com.